STR4T0TT0/practice-coding/README.md

 ## About

 This repository is a collection of various coding exercises and projects aimed at improving coding skills and understanding of different technologies.
-It includes:
+It will include:

 - Cybersecurity projects
 - Task automation scripts
 - Data analysis projects
 - Web scraping exercises
 - API integration tutorials

+## Projects

+### 1. Password Generator
+- **Description:** This project involves creating a simple Python script to generate strong, random passwords.
+It ensures that passwords are long, complex, and difficult to guess or crack.
+- **Modules:** `secrets`, `string`

 ## Technologies Used